 The kind of system that is usually installed in a UK home to produce enough power for a family household can cost anything between 5000 – 8000 pounds.
 The prices have come down considerably in recent years, as solar power has become more popular and panels are becoming cheaper to produce.
 Years ago, the same system would have cost between 10,000 – 12,000 pounds.
 It is worth shopping around for prices and you can get quotes from many different companies before deciding on the most suitable installation for your needs.

-How do I get this money back?
+How do I save money with solar panels?

 There are three ways in which you will get a return from your investment.
 The first way is by using the electricity that you generate during the daytime.
 This energy cannot be stored and is taken straight into the National Grid.
 Any power that you use at night time will be taken from your power supplier as these systems do not have batteries to store energy.
 The Energy Saving Trust estimates that a 4kWp system can save a family around 70 pounds a year from their electricity bills.